kamalojasv181/Hostility-Detection-in-Hindi-Posts/README.md

 |Baseline Model|0.8422|0.3992|0.6869|0.4926|0.4198|0.542|
 |Indic-Bert Auxiliary Model|0.9583|0.42|0.7741|0.5725|0.6120|0.6250|

+Due to the skewed and biased dataset, results have been found to vary by 0.02-0.03 f1 score

 ## Updates to be done
 - [ ] Resolve issues with main_multitask_learning.py
 - [ ] Add seperate code for Multi-Label classification (same as for other classification methods )